jeffprestes/sjrpc/README.md

 ## TODOs

-- Create a download session to avoid users need to install Go
 - Manage block creation time to allow to cache requests that uses `latest` param meanwhile a new block is not generated.